Hector Pitchforth: Grave and burial

 Pitchforth's body was taken by Constable Murray to Pond Inlet.
 For a time, the body was stored in a boat in a storage shed, still in an upright position, during which people who passed by would greet him.
 When summer came and his body thawed, he was buried.
 The site was a few kilometres west of Pond Inlet, beside that of Robert S. Janes.
 The graves were shallow and in thin sand.
 Over time, natural and human forces disturbed them, during which Pitchforth's coffin was damaged, rocks were removed, and the grave markers were switched.
 An all-terrain vehicle track eventually passed right by, which led to damage to the coffins before local volunteers erected a fence in 2003.
 Moving the graves was considered in the 1960s, but this was not undertaken.
 In 2004, after community requests and with the permission of the families, the bodies were exhumed and reburied in a new location with minimal threat from erosion and human activity.
 Pitchforth's family held a private service at the new site in July 2005.

 Media attention

 Pitchforth was not well known in his life, but his story received newspaper coverage after he died.
 In 1927, a steamer called Beothic reached Pond Inlet and learned of his death.
 This was broadcast by the ship's radio and picked up by British newspapers, featuring it as a sensationalist story.
-He became knows as the "World's Loneliest Man" and featured in stories including "Alone in the Arctic: Fate of a Gallant Englishman; Deserted and Starved in a Far Northern Island; Hector Pitchforth in War and Peace."
+He became known as the "World's Loneliest Man" and featured in stories including "Alone in the Arctic: Fate of a Gallant Englishman; Deserted and Starved in a Far Northern Island; Hector Pitchforth in War and Peace."
 His story led to unfavourable publicity for Sabellum, compounding with the company's major financial issues and contributing to their end.